Aquacaicai/litman/README.md

 to download, unarchive, split, and finally load DBLP dataset to Litman.

+Note: On my computer, this took about seven hours.

 Or, you can use the "Import Literature" feature under "Manage Literature" tab in our web frontend to load DBLP XML format datasets manually.

 ## License